JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 bool isValid = await highlightJSService.IsValidLanguageAliasAsync("csharp");
 ```

-### API Notes
+## API Notes
-If you've used the javascript HighlightJS library before, you might have noticed that some of its features have been omitted.
+If you've used the javascript HighlightJS library before, you might have noticed that some of its features have been omitted in this
-If you're curious about why these features have been omitted, the following are some of their issues:
+wrapper.
+The following are the reasons for their omittance:

 #### ignore_illegals
-If [ignore_illegals](http://highlightjs.readthedocs.io/en/latest/api.html#highlight-name-value-ignore-illegals-continuation) is false, HighlightJS throws an error when invalid syntax is detected.
+If [ignore_illegals](http://highlightjs.readthedocs.io/en/latest/api.html#highlight-name-value-ignore-illegals-continuation) is false, the javascript HighlightJS library
+throws an error when invalid syntax is detected.
-This feature is prone to reporting false positives, not least because language definitions aren't always up to date.
-If accurate, this feature would be useful for identifying mistakes
+This feature can be inaccurate because language definitions aren't always up to date.
-in code snippets; it is a valiant attempt by HighlightJS, but too flaky for real world use.

 #### Automatic Language Detection
-HighlightJS has an [automatic language detection](http://highlightjs.readthedocs.io/en/latest/api.html#highlightauto-value-languagesubset) feature.
+The javascript HighlightJS library has an [automatic language detection](http://highlightjs.readthedocs.io/en/latest/api.html#highlightauto-value-languagesubset) feature.
 It works by
 highlighting code using every language definition, then ranking languages based on
 the number of matches for each language definition (a language definition is essentially a set of regex expressions).
-For shortish snippets, this feature is quite inaccurate.
-Additionally, this feature isn't very performant.
-Again, it is a valiant attempt by HighlightJS, but too flaky for real world use.
+This feature can be inaccurate, especially for short snippets.

+#### Continuation
+The javascript HighlightJS library has a [continuation](http://highlightjs.readthedocs.io/en/latest/api.html#highlight-name-value-ignore-illegals-continuation) feature.
+Essentially,
+it returns the context of every highlight call, allowing subsequent calls to continue highlighting based on the context of an earlier call:
+making multiple highlight calls with the continuation feature is equivalent to concatenating the code and making a single highlight call.
+For this wrapper,
+a single highlight call is far more performant since it minimizes time spent on object marshalling and inter-process communication.

 ## Building
 This project can be built using Visual Studio 2017.